-Located on the southwestern coast of Mexico, Riviera Maya is a beautiful area.
-Covering 100 miles of coastline, it contains numerous beaches, villages and tourist resorts.
+Covering 100 miles of coastline, it contains numerous tropical beaches, golf courses, Ecological Theme Parks, ancient Mayan ruins, cenotes, villages, and tourist resorts.
 However, with the more famous Cancun located just 20 miles north, it is a destination many people often overlook.

 If it’s an active trip you’re looking for, then the sports on offer in Puerto Aventuras should have you covered.
 If that doesn’t sound like your sort of thing, you could always stay in Felipe Carrillo Puerto and get your exercise exploring the Boca Paila Peninsula.